 STRONG GIRLS, SAFE FUTURES

-In response to the rising violence, bullying, and mental health challenges facing Kansas City youth, the Building Beautiful Black Girls (BBBG) Project launched Strong Girls, Safe Futures (SGSF)—a holistic initiative designed to protect, empower, and prepare girls for lifelong success.
+In response to the rising violence, bullying, and mental health challenges facing Kansas City youth, (see statistics below) the Building Beautiful Black Girls (BBBG) Project launched Strong Girls, Safe Futures (SGSF)—a holistic initiative designed to protect, empower, and prepare girls for lifelong success.

-While BBBG continues to focus on building confidence, identity, and self-worth, SGSF expands the mission by integrating emotional wellness, mental health awareness, bullying prevention, and relationship safety into one evidence-informed program.
+While BBBG continues to focus on building confidence, identity, self-worth, and healthy relationships, SGSF expands the mission by integrating emotional wellness, mental health awareness, bullying prevention, and relationship safety into one evidence-informed program.

 Through dynamic workshops, group discussions, and community partnerships, SGSF helps girls ages 13–17:

-Recognize and respond to red flags in relationships.
+Recognize and respond to warning signs in relationships.

 Strengthen decision-making and boundary-setting skills.